finnvoor/PlaydateKit/README.md

 ```

 ## Contributing
 I'm happy to accept contributions on this project, whether it's bug fixes, implementing missing features, or opening an issue.
 Please try to follow the existing conventions/style in the project.
-Code should be formatted before merge using `swiftformat . --swiftversion 6.0`, but I can run this before merging if you don't want to install `swiftformat`.
+Code should be formatted before merge using `swiftformat .`, but I can run this before merging if you don't want to install `swiftformat`.

 ## Acknowledgements